department-of-veterans-affairs/va.gov-team/products/platform/research/customer-support/conversation-guide-Platform.md

 *   Looking at the two experiences, was there one option that worked better for you?
 Why?
 *   After you responded to the Slack workflow, what would you expect to happen next?
-*   (COMMENT FROM NAOMI) At this point, after you're finished helping someone, if you think that a document could be updated or created to help someone else, would you be willing to add a note in a knowledge base with what you found so that documentation could be updated later?
+*   At this point, after you're finished helping someone, if you think that a document could be updated or created to help someone else, would you be willing to add a note in a knowledge base with what you found so that documentation could be updated later?
 *   Any questions for me?